Sec. 5(8)-(10)

 Plain Language

-The Attorney General may designate substantially equivalent federal laws, regulations, or guidance documents as safe harbors.
-A frontier developer or large chatbot provider may declare to the AG its intent to comply with such a designated federal standard instead of the state requirements.
-Once declared, compliance with the federal standard satisfies the corresponding state obligations.
-However, failure to comply with the elected federal standard is itself a violation of this act.
-The developer may revoke or modify its declaration, and the AG must revoke a designation if the federal standard no longer meets the equivalency requirements.
-This creates a reciprocal commitment — opting in to the federal safe harbor is voluntary but binding once elected.
+The Attorney General may designate federal laws, regulations, or guidance as substantially equivalent to the act's safety incident reporting requirements.
+A frontier developer or large chatbot provider may then declare intent to comply via the designated federal framework instead.
+If accepted, compliance with the federal standard satisfies the state obligation — but failure to meet the federal standard constitutes a violation of the Nebraska act.
+The AG must revoke a designation if its prerequisites are no longer met, and entities can revoke their declarations.
+This is a safe harbor mechanism, not a new affirmative obligation.

 Statutory Text